-While meals made by locals will be the core of any foodie trip, it’s also important to seek out markets (or speciality shops).
+While meals made by locals will be the core of any foodie trip, it’s also important to seek out markets (or specialty shops).

 It’s often the best way to see the kind of complex flavors you’ll enjoy, in a meal broken down into their constituent parts.
 Also, talking to stall-holders (or other customers) is a great way to get a sense of how particular ingredients are cooked locally, and what kind of combinations are popular, domestically.
 Best of all, smaller and long-lasting items (such as spices) make great souvenirs for when you try to recreate your experience back home.